AlanBui1/chess-website/_posts/2023-12-02-wintercep.md

 <h2>What is it?</h2>

-The Windsor Chess Enrichment Program is a program specially-designed to build on a students' chess skills.
+The Windsor Chess Enrichment Program is a program specially-designed to build on a student's chess skills.
 Students learn new techniques in lessons and are able to practice them in training games, while being submerged in an environment filled with like-minded individuals!
 It is a great place to learn and meet new friends along the way!

 <h2>Where is it?</h2>